nightblue-io/landing-page/content/en/_index.md

 ![](/uploads/vortex-intro-03.png)

-**Freya**, our AI-powered PM Assistant, is designed to give your team back its most valuable asset: **time**.
+**Freya**, our AI-powered PM Assistant, is designed to give your team back its most valuable asset: **TIME**.
 We automate the repetitive, so you can accelerate the strategic.

 - Conversational AI PM Assistant
 - Automated reporting suite